 To submit a tree planting request call Access Canberra on 13 22 81 or submit the request online via Fix My Street.

 Trees are watered to ensure their establishment and survival.
-Trees under three years of age in non-irrigated areas are watered monthly from November to April or as specified by TCCS.
+Trees under three years of age in non-irrigated areas are generally watered monthly from November to April.
 During unusually dry weather, trees may receive additional water.

 Community planting days